UW-Madison-DSI/soil_organic_carbon_ml_lab/README.md

 ## Data

-The soil organic carbon data used in this project can be sourced from [public datasets](https://example.com) or can be loaded from your local directory.
+The soil organic carbon data used in this project can be sourced from public datasets, as described [here](https://github.com/UW-Madison-DSI/soil_organic_carbon_ml_lab/blob/main/docs/soc_forecasting.pdf) or can be loaded from your local directory.

 - **states_shape/States_shapefile.shp**: Shapefile used for geospatial analysis of states.
 - **data/sample_soc_observations/**: Contains sample data for soil organic carbon observations.
 This data was retrived in a big effor of data extraction from public sources.